Server API#

 CUDA_VISIBLE_DEVICES=2 python -m clip_server

-Serving on Multiple GPUs#
+Serve on Multiple GPUs#

 If you have multiple GPU devices, you can leverage them via CUDA_VISIBLE_DEVICES=RR